thycotic/privman-docs/integration/set-up-syslog.md

 1. Once the server is created, you can use __Edit__ to change any of the configuration settings.

    ![Edit Syslog Server](images/syslog/edit_syslog_server.png)

+   The protocol drop-down options are UDP, TCP, and HTTPS.
+HTTPS supports integrations with DEVO.

 ## Setting up Syslog Server Tasks